Master of Social Work Program

 The UNF MSW Program is limited access program, admitting a cohort of 25 traditional students and 20 advanced standing students on an annual basis for the Fall semester of each academic year.
 Admitted students may opt for a two-year full-time program of study.
 All required social work courses are offered on campus during late afternoon and evening hours.
 Some diversity or major elective courses may be available online.
 More information regarding the program academic requirements, policies, and procedures may be found in the MSW Student Handbook 2017-2018.

-MSW Admission Apply Now or View Criteria for Two-Year Traditional Program and the Advanced Standing Program.
+MSW Admission Apply Now or View Criteria for the Two-Year Traditional Program and the Advanced Standing Program.

 Advanced Standing Program begins in Summer Session A only.
 Applications for Two-Year Traditional Program are accepted for the Fall term only.
 Please see the Admissions Checklist Two-Year Traditional Program (please note the deadline has been extended from May 1st to May 18th, 2018) and the Admissions Checklist Advanced Standing Program for details about the application process.

 As prescribed by the CSWE's (2015) Educational Policy & Accreditation Standards, all UNF MSW students will demonstrate the following nine core competencies: